Author's Avatar

 What are the monthly repayments on a £150,000 mortgage?

-The term: If you have a repayment mortgage, the term will determine how much you pay each month.
-The longer the period, the cheaper the cost, but you will most likely pay more interest.
+If you have a repayment mortgage, the length of your term will determine how much you pay each month.
+The longer the period, the cheaper the monthly cost, but you will most likely pay more interest.
 If the term is shorter, your monthly repayments will be higher, but you will typically pay less interest.

-Interest rate: Because what you pay each month is to cover the interest on the borrowed money, the interest rate you are charged influences your repayment costs.
+Interest is essentially the cost lenders charge you for borrowing money from them.
+The rate of interest you are charged will influence your monthly payment.
 The higher the interest rate, the more you will repay, and vice versa.

 How to calculate the monthly payment on a £150,000 mortgage